-- Are the proposed activities informed by appropriate theory and practice? - Do the identified staff, partners, collaborators, consultants, and service providers possess the experience and skills necessary to complete the work? - Are the time, financial, personnel, and other resources identified appropriate for the scope and scale of the project? - Are the risks clearly stated and is the plan for mitigating them reasonable and well thought out? - Is the methodology described for measuring performance likely to provide meaningful information? - Is there an effective plan for communicating general findings and/or lessons learned?
+- Are the proposed activities informed by appropriate theory and practice? - Are the goals, assumptions, and risks clearly stated? - Do the identified staff, partners, collaborators, consultants, and service providers possess the experience and skills necessary to complete the work successfully? - Are the time, financial, personnel, and other resources identified appropriate for the scope and scale of the project? - Is the proposed Performance Measurement Plan likely to generate the required measures of Effectiveness, Quality, and Timeliness (see Section D2c Item 7)? - If applicable, does the Digital Products Plan reflect appropriate practices and standards for creating and managing the types of digital products proposed? - Is there an effective plan for communicating general findings and/or lessons learned?